Perennials/app-node/README.md

 #### .onHttpHeaders()
 Called whenever there is HTTP request.
 The default implementation installs 'data' handler, reads the content and calls `.onHttpContent()`.
-Can be overriden in case access to the HTTP headers is needed before handling the content.
+The default implementation will check the headers and decompress `gzip`, `deflate` or `snappy` content.
+Can be overriden in case access to the HTTP headers is needed before handling the content or for advanced use.

 ```js
 .onHttpHeaders();